pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-1.md

 -   Adaptive cards snippets so you can quickly build UI components for your apps

-You see, this is the \'absolutely carefree package\' provided by the Microsoft Graph team.
+You see, this is the 'absolutely carefree package' provided by the Microsoft Graph team.

 ## Conclusion on Module 1: